ADD-ONS / GENERAL NEUROLOGY

 - ischemic optic neuropathies (arteritic and nonarteritic causes)

-- glaucoma (if one optic nerve is particularly severely damaged, RAPD may be seen)
+- glaucoma (if one optic nerve is particularly severely damaged, RAPD may be observed)

 - other optic nerve autoimmune disorders (sarcoidosis, systemic lupus erythematosus, Sjögren’s syndrome)